Online tax accounts

 If you have problems logging in and enter the wrong user ID or password multiple times, your account will be locked and you will not be able to use HMRC online services for two hours.

 During busy times, such as the self assessment tax return deadline day, HMRC online services may be unavailable or particularly slow.
-HMRC have a tool which allows you to see if there are currently any service availability issues.
+HMRC have a tool on GOV.UK which allows you to see if there are currently any service availability issues.

 To use this retrieval service, you must have already successfully enrolled for one of HMRC’s online services.
 If you have not done this, for example because you lost your user ID and password before you managed to activate a service, then you will have to request a new set of sign in details by creating a new government gateway account – you cannot ask for the original ones to be resent.